hoffstadt/DearPyGui/docs/source/documentation/primary-window.rst

 Primary Window
 ==============

-The primary window fills the viewport and resizes with it.
+The primary window fills the viewport, resizes with the viewport and remains behind other windows.

-It will also always remain in the background of other windows.

 A window can be set as the primary window by using the :py:func:`set_primary_window <dearpygui.dearpygui.set_primary_window>`